lanabretterebner/reaper_osc_action_linux/README.md

 ###Linux (applicable to this fork in conjunction with opendeck)

 `git clone https://github.com/lanabretterebner/reaper_osc_action_linux`

 `cd reaper_osc_action_linux`

 `make`

-then copy the folder named "org.smyck.reaper-osc-action.sdPlugin" into your opendeck plugin folder and restart.
+then copy the folder named "org.smyck.reaper-osc-action.sdPlugin" into your opendeck plugin folder and restart opendeck.

 The easiest way to install the plugin is via the [Elgato Marketplace](https://marketplace.elgato.com/product/reaper-osc-action-1bfdb39f-d4b9-4912-b540-b5bcda219de7)